OI-wiki/i18n/docs/intro/common-mistakes.md

 ### Could Cause RE

 -   Divide the integer by $0$.
-    -  Reverse $0$.
+    -  Inverse $0$.

--   Forgets the file deletion operation (for some OJ).
+-   Forgets to delete the file operations (for some OJs).

 -   Errors in comparison functions when sorting. `std::sort` requires comparison functions to be strictly weakly ordered: `a<a` is `false`; if `a<b` is `true`, then `b<a` is `false`; if `a<b` is `true` and `b<c` is` true`, then `a<c` is `true`.
 Pay special attention to the second point.

     If the above requirements are not met, it is likely to be RE when sorting.

     For example, when writing the parity order of the Mo's Algorithm, this is wrong:

     ```cpp
     bool operator<(const int a, const int b) {
       if (block[a.l] == block[b.l])